-For the ON, STAND-BY, INPUT 1-3, AUTO PC, FREEZE, and INFO. buttons.
+.....
+Lock the remote control buttons except for the ON, STAND-BY, INPUT 1-3, AUTO PC, FREEZE, and INFO. buttons.

 This the top control accidentally becomes locked and you do OR LAMPS AND ACCESSORIES not have the remote control nearby or there is something wrong with your remote control, contact the dealer where you purchased the projector or the service center.